Sniperex/ZOMATO_ANALYSIS_PROJECT/README.md

 While Cleaning and Organising Data with SQL, I was working on the following things-

-1.Checked all the details of table such column name, data types and constraints 2.Checked for duplicate values in [RestaurantId] column
+1.Checked all the details of table such column name, data types and constraints \n 2.Checked for duplicate values in [RestaurantId] column

 3.Removed unwanted columns from table